ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

 ```
 <a href="#Contents">Back to contents</a>

+<a name="GP_ConnectedComponents"></a>
+### Connected Components in an Undirected Graph
+Connected components are those components in an undirected graph in which all vertices can be reached from every other vertex.
+Connected componnets task in an undirected graph is trivial and requires us to just simply perform a BFS/DFS traversal on the graph on every unvisted node, and every new iteration of BFS/DFS outputs a new connceted component.
+The code is trivial and thus has been omitted out of explanation.

+<a href="#Contents">Back to contents</a>

 <a name="GP_SCC"></a>
 ### Strongly Connected Components - Kosaraju's Algorithm
 A directed graph is strongly connected if there is a path between all pairs of vertices.
 A strongly connected component (SCC) of a directed graph is a maximal strongly connected subgraph.
 This means that within a strongly connected directed graph, if we can partition the graph in such a way that every partition in itself is strongly connected and that adding even a single node to any of these component graphs would result in making it not strongly connected.